Communication with ESP SDIO Slave¶

-In order to achieve higher efficiency when accessing the FIFO by an arbitrary length, the block and byte modes of CMD53 can be used in combination.
-For example, given that the block size is set to 512 by default, you can write/get 1031 bytes of data from the FIFO by doing the following:
+It is allowed to use CMD53 mode combination of block+byte to get higher effeciency when accessing the FIFO by arbitrary length.
+E.g. The block size is set to 512 by default, you can write/get 1031 bytes of data to/from the FIFO by:

 Send CMD53 in block mode, block count=2 (1024 bytes) to address 0x1F3F9=0x1F800-1031.

 Then send CMD53 in byte mode, byte count=8 (or 7 if your controller supports that) to address 0x1F7F9=0x1F800-7.